 How to apply

-Ideally ring and have an initial talk with the Centre Manager about yourself, your aims and our volunteer roles.
+Ideally ring and have an initial talk with our Centre Administrators about yourself, your aims and our volunteer roles.
 Contact Us.

-Volunteer enquirers fill in an application form and the Volunteer Co-ordinator makes contact, has a short discussion about the appropriateness of the application and arranges an interview.
+Volunteer enquirers fill in an application form and the Centre Admministrators will make contact, has a short discussion about the appropriateness of the application and arranges an interview.
 This follows a set procedure so all applicants are treated equally.
-The interview allows for the applicant to find out about the Centre and the various volunteer roles and for the Volunteer Co-ordinator to discuss the applicant's skills, interests and suitability.
-If both sides wish to proceed two referees will be contacted for a written reference.
+The interview allows for the applicant to find out about the Centre and the various volunteer roles and for the Centre Administrators to discuss the applicant's skills, interests and suitability.
+If both sides wish to proceed, two referees will be contacted for a written reference.
 Induction and training will be provided.

 When not to apply